Robust Self-Supervised Cross-Modal Super-Resolution against Real-World Misaligned Observations: Experiments

-\textbf{Results.} \Cref{tab2_syn_rgb_depth} provides quantitative results.
-On real-world misaligned RGB-depth data, our models achieve the best results for $\times2$ SR .
-For $\times4$ SR, RobSelf-Re ranks second in NIQE\footnote{NIQE is compared only among self-supervised methods for fairness.}.
-It is worth noting that NIQE tends to favor results with more textures, even when such textures are spurious.
-This can be observed in~\cref{fig7:real_rgb_depth}, where P2P~\cite{P2P_2019_ICCV}, despite obtaining the best NIQE score, introduces noticeable spurious textures.
-Other two-stage methods suffer from ghosting artifacts~\cite{DORNet_2025_CVPR,SGNet_2024_AAAI} or poor boundaries~\cite{MMSR_ECCV_2022}, yielding less enhancement here than on synthesized data.
-This is because the pre-alignment cannot effectively generalize to these challenging real-world data, where the misalignment is more complex due to various inherent cross-sensor discrepancies and external viewpoint variation.
-By contrast, our models achieve strong robustness and generalizability on real-world data with complex, large misalignments, thanks to the effectiveness of our translator and the joint online optimization scheme.
-The {\ul effect of pre-alignment} is further discussed in the supplementary material.
+\Cref{tab2_syn_rgb_depth} shows quantitative results.
+On real-world misaligned RGB-depth data, our models outperform other methods by a large margin across SR factors. \Cref{fig7:real_rgb_depth} shows qualitative results.
+Two-stage methods suffer from poor boundaries (DORNet~\cite{DORNet_2025_CVPR}), ghosting artifacts (SGNet~\cite{SGNet_2024_AAAI}), or spurious textures (P2P~\cite{P2P_2019_ICCV}), yielding less enhancement here than on synthesized data.
+This is because the pre-alignment struggles to generalize to such real-world data, where the misalignment is more complex due to various cross-sensor discrepancies and viewpoint variation.
+By contrast, our models achieve robustness and generalizability on real-world data with complex, large misalignments, owing to the joint weakly-supervised, misalignment-aware translation formulation~(\cref{subsec:interesting}).
+See the supplementary material for analysis of pre-alignment.